AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingAnomalyDetectionModel.md

 local DataPredict = require(DataPredict)

--- For single data point purposes, set the maximumNumberOfIterations to 1 to avoid overfitting.
+-- For incremental multi data point purposes, set the maximumNumberOfIterations to 1 to avoid overfitting.
 Additionally, the more number of maximumNumberOfIterations you have, the lower the learningRate it should be to avoid "inf" and "nan" issues.

 -- Additionally, you must use RadialBasisFunction as the kernel function.
 This kernel accepts inputs of -infinity to infinity values, but outputs 0 to 1 values.